 All of this was optimised for display on mobile with a fleet of Samsung Gear VR headsets being chosen as the ideal way to experience Bird Hive, its capabilities standing it above the other mobile platforms available to us and giving the event team freedom to run multiple units in an outdoor environment.
 Indeed, Lakes Alive commissioned a specially built environment replete with deckchairs to allow visitors to sit back and take flight in complete comfort.

-After debuting at the Kendal Calling music festival, Bird Hive took centre stage at the brilliant Lakes Alive event.
+After debuting at the Kendal Calling music festival, the Bird Hive 360 VR app took centre stage at the brilliant Lakes Alive event.
 In a courtyard adjacent to an arts and cinema venue, those who queued to experience Bird Hive were treated to a 360 VR experience that delighted all and brought us a little closer to the view of the birds fluttering overhead.